edamontology/caseologue/README.md

-# edam-validation
+# caseologue

-edam-validation is a set of tools used to ensure the consistency, coherence ans stability of the EDAM ontology. \
+**caseologue** is a set of tools used to ensure the consistency, coherence and stability of the EDAM ontology and its extensions.
-Both rOBOt and caseologue are implemented in GitHub Actions in both this repository and the main edamontology repository.
-This continuous integration (CI) pipeline is triggered triggered by push and Pull Requests.\
-edam-validation can also be used for curation purposes.

-Note: caseologue used to be named edamci and then edam-custom, there might be some leftover in the code or some branches

-random change to tet github action, to be deleted
+caseologue controls use the [ROBOT](http://robot.obolibrary.org/) tool, running both standard and custom queries, as well as a custom python package.
+All these controls are implemented and usable as GitHub Actions.
+Detailed documentation is available [here]().